texas-mule/project-2-the-power/README.md

 ## These are important so that we are all on the same page and we will be able to provide a workable end result.

 - all code should be done by 5/29/2019 no exceptions.
 The project should have all functionality done and should be a full working and done project

+- prevent from steping on each others code

+- focus on your own project

 - focus on getting the project done rather than adding features that are pluses for the project